 15.16 Details of any such interest shall be recorded by the Secretary in the Register of the Interests of members of the Management Executive.

 15.17 A material interest in a matter is any interest in any transaction or act or proposed transaction or act of the Society and any office or position (save for the exceptions referred to below) held by a member of the Management Executive or their spouse or partner in any firm or company or business which is involved in a transaction or proposed transaction with the Society.
 The exceptions which shall not be treated as material interests are as follows:

 (a) an employment contract with the Society; and

 (b) shares not exceeding 2% of the total shares in issue held in any company whose shares are listed on any public exchange.

 16.1 The net profits of all business carried on by or on account of the Society shall be applicable as follows:

 Interest on Share Capital

-(a) In order to meet its obligation to carry on its business for the benefit its Members, the Society may raise share capital as required to carry out its objects and may pay interest on Members’ shares at such rate as may be determined by the Society from time to time, but not exceeding in any case 5 per cent per annum or 2 per cent above the Bank of England base rate, whichever is the greater.
+(a) In order to meet its obligation to carry on its business for the benefit of its Members, the Society may raise share capital as required to carry out its objects and may pay interest on Members’ shares at such rate as may be determined by the Society from time to time, but not exceeding in any case 5% per annum or 2% above the Bank of England base rate, whichever is the greater.
 Different rates may be paid, depending on the class of shares held, and graduated according to the amount of share capital of either class in the Society held by a Member.
-In this Rule, the Bank of England base rate means the Bank of England base rate at the time of determining the rate of interest or at such time within two years prior to the date of such determination as the Board decides.
+In this Rule, the Bank of England base rate means the Bank of England base rate at the time of determining the rate of interest or at such time within 2 years prior to the date of such determination as the Board decides.

 Dividend on Purchases